puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 This behavior is good for building a cron job that does configuration runs.
 You may also want to use the [`splay`][splay] and [`splaylimit`][splaylimit] settings to keep the puppet master from getting overwhelmed, since the system time is probably synchronized on all of your agent nodes.

-You can use the puppet resource command to set up this cron job; below is an example that runs Puppet once an hour:
+You can use the puppet resource command to set up this cron job.
+Below is an example that runs Puppet once an hour; adjust the path to the Puppet command if you are not using Puppet Enterprise.

-    $ sudo puppet resource cron puppet-agent ensure=present user=root minute=30 command='/usr/bin/puppet agent --onetime --no-daemonize --splay --splaylimit 60'
+    $ sudo puppet resource cron puppet-agent ensure=present user=root minute=30 command='/opt/puppet/bin/puppet agent --onetime --no-daemonize --splay --splaylimit 60'

 ### Running Puppet Agent On Demand